Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 }
 ```
 #### What is the terraform console command used for?
-- Terraform console opens an interactive console for evaluating expressions, testing
+- Terraform console opens an interactive console for evaluating expressions, testing.
-interpolation syntax, and debugging configurations.

 #### How do you use a lock file in Terraform?
 - A lock file (.terraform.lock.hcl) is used to lock provider versions